sbutler-gh/co/src/pages/index.md

 - type: intro
   template: intro
   title: Crude Oil Trust
-  subtitle: "Oil is a rare and valuable molecule.  \n  \nWe're the right hands to
+  subtitle: "Oil is a rare and valuable molecule.  \n  \nWe protect this resource
-    hold it."
+    until it can be used for the common good."
   section_id: intro
   background_style: style1
   actions: